AvanishS26/Week-1/README.md

 Week 2
 ## .
 Model Architecture

-We built a simple, sequential CNN from scratch to learn the fundamentals of image classification.
+Built a simple, sequential CNN from scratch to learn the fundamentals of image classification.

 The architecture is as follows: